Barron's Names David Wright of The Sierra Group to 2017 "Top 100 Independent Financial Advisors" Rankings

 The Sierra Group of Companies ("Sierra") comprises Sierra Investment Management, Inc., Ocean Park Asset Management Inc., and Wright Fund Management, LLC, which manages the Sierra Mutual Funds, which include the Sierra Core Retirement Fund and Sierra Strategic Income Fund.

 Since 1987 Sierra has been helping retirees and other conservative investors preserve and grow their wealth.
 Through the years, Sierra has fine-tuned an investment approach specifically designed to try to limit downside risk and to provide satisfying returns over a market cycle by reflecting Sierra’s current market and manager views.
-Using decades of strategic research and our proven risk management disciplines, Sierra strives to help its clients meet their specific investment goals.
+Using decades of strategic research and proven risk management disciplines, Sierra strives to help their clients remain comfortably invested.

-As of June 30, 2016, Sierra manages or advises nearly $1.7 billion in assets for conservative clients.
+As of June 30, 2017, Sierra manages or advises more than $2.6 billion in assets for conservative clients.

 Neither Sierra Investment Management, Inc., Ocean Park Asset Management, Inc. nor Wright Fund Management LLC are affiliated with Northern Lights Distributors, LLC.